Ynyesto/ynyesto/README.md

 The Ethereum Developer Bootcamp was very high quality course in which I learnt all about Ethereum from the very basics (accounting model, Merkle trees...) to Solidity development.
 The course was divided in eight modules, the last of which was a final project that had to be proposed by the student and only after validation by AU would the completion NFT be awarded.
 Take a look at the [repo](https://github.com/arynyestos/AUEthDevBootcamp) containing all the work done throughout the course, including the [final project](https://github.com/arynyestos/AUEthDevBootcamp/tree/main/Week%208%20-%20Final%20project), a payment system for automatic payments adjusted to the temperature workers have to endure, leveraging Chainlink's services, called SummerPay!

 ### Cyfrin Updraft courses
 These are probably some of the most complete and highest standard courses out there when it comes to learning Solidity and Foundry.
 I took these before Cyfrin Updraft was even launched, in the form of Patrick Collin's [Solidity Foundry Course](https://youtu.be/umepbfKp5rI?si=DkXsESBdLM262FiD), which was then divided into these shorter courses to be uploaded to Patrick's new platform.
-Below I'll share some of the code developed during the course.
+Below you can find the code developed for some of the course's modules, since not all of them involved coding.
+Also, unlinke the other repos linked in this readme, no further explanations were added, since the course's official repo already explains the content in depth.

 <details closed>

-1. Coming soon...
-2. Coming soon...
-3. Coming soon...
+1. [Lesson 7](https://github.com/arynyestos/SolidityFoundryCourse-Lesson7): [Link](https://github.com/Cyfrin/foundry-full-course-f23#lesson-7-foundry-fund-me) to the official repo.
+1. [Lesson 9](https://github.com/arynyestos/SolidityFoundryCourse-Lesson9): [Link](https://github.com/Cyfrin/foundry-full-course-f23#lesson-9-foundry-smart-contract-lottery) to the official repo.
+1. [Lesson 10](https://github.com/arynyestos/SolidityFoundryCourse-Lesson10): [Link](https://github.com/Cyfrin/foundry-full-course-f23#lesson-10-foundry-erc20s) to the official repo.
+1. [Lesson 11](https://github.com/arynyestos/SolidityFoundryCourse-Lesson11): [Link](https://github.com/Cyfrin/foundry-full-course-f23#lesson-11-foundry-nfts--moodnft) to the official repo.
+1. [Lesson 12](https://github.com/arynyestos/SolidityFoundryCourse-Lesson12): [Link](https://github.com/Cyfrin/foundry-full-course-f23#lesson-12-foundry-defi--stablecoin-the-pinnacle-project-get-here) to the official repo.
+1. [Lesson 13](https://github.com/arynyestos/SolidityFoundryCourse-Lesson13): [Link](https://github.com/Cyfrin/foundry-full-course-f23#lesson-13-foundry-upgrades) to the official repo.
+1. [Lesson 14](https://github.com/arynyestos/SolidityFoundryCourse-Lesson14): [Link](https://github.com/Cyfrin/foundry-full-course-f23#lesson-14-foundry-dao--governance) to the official repo.
+1. [Lesson 15](https://github.com/arynyestos/SolidityFoundryCourse-Lesson15): [Link](https://github.com/Cyfrin/foundry-full-course-f23#lesson-15-smart-contract-security--auditing-for-developers) to the official repo.

 Also, below you can see the 15 NFT badges I achieved by completing all the challenges of the course, one at the end of each lesson: